Our Results Speak For Themselves

 Even if you’re unsure about fault or the severity of your injuries, it’s worth speaking to an attorney.
 Many valid cases go unfiled because victims assume they don’t have options.

 A personal injury lawyer in Texas helps individuals to pursue compensation after being harmed by someone else’s negligence.
 Depending on the case, their work involves gathering evidence, filing insurance claims, negotiating settlements, and, when needed, representing clients in court.
-According to the American Bar Association (ABA), personal injury law, also known as tort law, is designed to protect people whose bodies or property have been injured due to another person’s wrongful act or failure to act, and in successful cases, the person who caused the harm compensates the injured party for their losses.
+According to the American Bar Association (ABA) , personal injury law, also known as tort law, is designed to protect people whose bodies or property have been injured due to another person’s wrongful act or failure to act, and in successful cases, the person who caused the harm compensates the injured party for their losses.

 Damages in Texas are calculated by considering both economic and non-economic losses.
 Economic damages refer to tangible costs such as medical expenses, lost wages, and property restoration.
 Non-economic damages, meanwhile, address intangible effects such as physical pain, emotional distress, and a diminished quality of life.
 Courts and insurers evaluate these aspects through records, witness statements, and professional opinions to reach a fair estimate.
 It’s important to remember that every case unfolds differently, so even comparable injuries can lead to different results depending on how they change your daily life.

 Some personal injury cases proceed to court when the parties cannot agree on fault or fair compensation.
 During litigation, the injured person becomes the plaintiff, and the at-fault individual or company becomes the defendant.
 Attorneys for both sides exchange evidence and take sworn testimony in a process called discovery.
-Many claims resolve after this phase, but only a small percentage of personal injury lawsuits reach trial, as explained by the American Bar Association.
+Many claims resolve after this phase, but only a small percentage of personal injury lawsuits reach trial, as explained by the American Bar Association .
 When negotiations fail to reach an agreement, going to court ensures a judge or jury determines a fair resolution.

 Several elements influence how much a personal injury claim settles for in Texas.
 These may include: the severity of the injuries, available insurance coverage, the clarity of liability, and the strength of supporting evidence.
 Medical documentation and consistent treatment records often carry significant weight.
 Emotional impact, long-term recovery prospects, and the credibility of witnesses also shape final outcomes.
 Having a personal injury lawyer in Texas involved early may make a difference in protecting your rights and building a solid foundation for your claim.

 The timeline for resolving a personal injury claim in Texas depends on the case’s complexity and how quickly evidence and damages are established.
 Some cases are resolved in a few months, while others, involving serious injuries or disputes over fault, can take more than a year.
 Insurance negotiations, medical treatment progress, and court scheduling often affect timing.
 It is worth noting that acting promptly allows your personal injury lawyer to preserve evidence and comply with the statute of limitations.
-At Anderson, Cummings & Drawhorn, we stay proactive at every step to move your case forward efficiently while prioritizing your recovery.
+At Anderson, Cummings & Drawhorn, LLP, we stay proactive at every step to move your case forward efficiently while prioritizing your recovery.

 Our Fort Worth, TX location is centrally located and offers legal services to injury victims and their families throughout Tarrant County, including but not limited to: